Dominicdaniel86/GitLab-to-GitHub-Issues-Exporter/src/tests/deploy_test_repo/README.md

 ## Usage

+1. Create a new GitLab repository
+2. Create a new GitHub repository
+3. Adjust the created issues in the scripts as needed.
-1. Create a "authorization.env" file in this directory.
+4. Create a "authorization.env" file in this directory.
-2. Fill out following variables in that file:
+5. Fill out following variables in that file:
   GITLAB_PROJECT_ID
   GITLAB_TOKEN
   GITHUB_REPO_NAME
   GITHUB_REPO_OWNER
   GITHUB_TOKEN
-3. Execute *create_gitlab_test_repo.py*
+6. Execute *create_gitlab_test_repo.py*
-4. Execute *create_github_test_repo.py*
+7. Execute *create_github_test_repo.py*